What Is Your Business Return on Invested Capital?

 - Paying off debt is an investment consideration.
 Currently interest rates are around 6%.
 Paying down debt might be better than holding it in a money market account.

 - Returning cash to shareholders should be the last option, however, but with many mature companies it is the only option available.
 It basically means there are no good assets to purchase, debt and expenses are at reasonable levels, and as noted above investing usually produces poor returns.
-In this case, with no better options left, you should give the cash to your shareholders to invest somewhere else.
+In this case, with no better options left, you should give the cash back to your shareholders to invest somewhere else.

 Cost of Capital